k3rs3d/ringfairy-wand/README.md

 ## Installation

 1. Clone or download this repository.
-2. Procure dependencies.
-(Requires Python 3.7+)
+2. Procure Python 3.7+
-    - (Usually Tkinter is included with Python, but be sure it's present!)
+    - (Usually Tkinter is included, but be sure it's present!)
     - `pip install --user tk`
 3. Place your [ringfairy](https://github.com/k3rs3d/ringfairy) binary in the same directory.